needle-mirror/com.unity.polyspatial.visionos/Documentation~/Materials.md

 ## Shader Graph materials
 Shader Graphs may use the Builtin or URP targets and the Unlit or Lit materials.
 All output blocks are supported.
 For more information about shader graph support, see the [shader graph conversion notes](ShaderGraph.md).

+## Fallback Materials
+If an unsupported shader is used PolySpatial will attempt to fallback to a basic Lit or Unlit shader.
+This behaviour can be toggled with the "Enable Fallback Shader Conversion" in the PolySpatial settings.
+If this is disabled unsupported shaders will be rendered as magenta on device.